Computational-Camera/Kaggle-CVPR-2018-WAD-Video-Segmentation-Challenge-Solution/readme.md

 ## Overview
 The goal of this [Kaggle Challenge](https://www.kaggle.com/c/cvpr-2018-autonomous-driving) is to accurately segment objects such as car and pedestrian at instance-level from the video sequences recorded by the autonomous driving car.
 Our solution is based on Mask R-CNN.
 We use both [Apolloscape](http://apolloscape.auto/) and [Cityscape](https://www.cityscapes-dataset.com/) datasets and only focus on a particular field of view in the image at the highest possible resolution.
-Our solution reaches the 2nd palce in the challenge (Private Socre 0.30219).
+Our solution reaches the 2nd palce in the challenge (Private Score 0.30219).

 ## Statistical Analysis
 The image resolution of Apolloscape is 3384 by 2710.
 However, our interesting objects are not uniformly distributed over the image.
 Actually, as revealed in the 2D